I paid for handwriting recognition prior to v4.6 and now it’s offered free for everyone. Is this fair?

 Tap Tools (top-right wrench icon) > App Settings.
 Most of the settings are self-descriptive.
-Contact us if in doubt.
+Consult the User Guide if in doubt.

 How do I navigate through pages?

-To go to the previous or next page, tap “<” or “>” in the page navigation field (near the top-left corner), respectively.
+To go to the previous or next page, scroll the page a bit and tap the UP or DOWN icon in the page navigation field that appears.
 There are also other ways:

-- Tap the page navigation field, then enter a page number.
+- Tap the page navigation field, then tap a thumbnail.

 - Long-press the right edge of the page (or the left if you’re in left-handed mode), scroll to find the right page thumbnail and tap it.